-Masters places are available for teachers to complete postgraduate study in inclusive education.
-Find out who is eligible and how to apply.
+Master's places are available for teachers to complete postgraduate study in inclusive education to continue supporting students of all abilities.

 Undertaking a postgraduate study in inclusive education will help teachers assist their schools to:

 - plan for and support students with a disability and diverse educational needs

 - use contemporary evidence-based, best practice approaches.

 - a contribution towards teacher replacement for practicum